Malaysia & Singapore, Two Countries That Couldn't Feel More Different

 The unpredictability.

-There’s something about Southeast Asia that consistently makes me feel fully awake while traveling.
+There's something about Southeast Asia that wakes me up every time I return.

 Previous